aimhubio/aim/docs/source/ui/pages/explorers.md

 ## Explorers

 Explorers will help you to compare 1000s of AI experiments with a few clicks.
+Explorers are the main tools that Aim is built around.

 In this section we will go through the Aim explorers, introduce their features and how to use them.